parasitetwin/batchCorr_Anton/README.md

 ## Reference
 The development and inner workings of these algorithms are reported in:

-*Brunius C, Shi L and Landberg R. Within and between batch correction of LC-MS metabolomics data.
-Submitted manuscript.*
+*Brunius C, Shi L, Landberg R, 2016.
+Large-scale untargeted LC-MS metabolomics data correction using between-batch feature alignment and cluster-based within-batch signal intensity drift correction.
+Metabolomics 12:173, doi: 10.1007/s11306-016-1124-4*

 ## Version history
 version | date  | comment
 :-----: | :---: | :------
+0.2.1 | 18-09-18 | Added alignBatches() and correctDrift() wrappers -> easier-to-use interface; Additional work on tutorial.
 0.2.0 | 18-06-07 | Major facelift: Removed xcms dependencies & working only with peaktables/metadata; New getters; New workflow; Embryo for tutorial
 0.1.9 | 17-12-04 | Added makeObject functions and merged refOut with refCorr
 0.1.8 | 17-02-06 | Bugfix `refCorr`: Fixed neg ratios -> FALSE.